Golden Globes 2017: See All the Winners

-Check out who won at the ceremony
+Check out who won at the ceremony+ READ ARTICLE

-Hollywood’s best and brightest will gather at the Beverly Hilton Hotel on Sunday, Jan.
+Hollywood’s best and brightest gathered at the Beverly Hilton Hotel on Sunday, Jan.
 8 for the 74th Golden Globe Awards.
+La La Land broke Golden Globes records for most wins, scooping up seven awards, including ones for best actor, best actress and best screenplay.
+Moonlight won the Golden Globe for best motion picture in the drama category.

+Cecil B. DeMille Award honoree Meryl Streep used her acceptance speech to call out President-elect Donald Trump, criticizing him for using his power to bully and humiliate others.
+“Disrespect incites disrespect,” she said.
+“Violence incites violence.”

-Hosted by Jimmy Fallon, the three-hour ceremony airs live on NBC.
-Celebrity presenters include Drew Barrymore, Matt Damon, Nicole Kidman and Zoë Saldana.
+Hosted by Jimmy Fallon, the three-hour ceremony aired live on NBC.
+Celebrity presenters included Drew Barrymore, Matt Damon, Nicole Kidman and Zoë Saldana.

-Check back throughout the night for an updated list of the winners.
+See the list of the winners below.

 Best Actress in a Television Series, Musical or Comedy